Skip to main content

 Resource configuration is the act of adding a new resources to an application.
 A resource has a name, which acts as an identifier to be used for URL generation.
 The name also allows developers to add routes to existing resources.
 A resource also has a pattern, meant to match against the PATH portion of a URL (the portion following the scheme and port, e.g. /foo/bar in the URL http://localhost:8080/foo/bar?q=value).
 It does not match against the QUERY portion (the portion that follows ?, e.g. q=value in http://localhost:8080/foo/bar?q=value).

 The App::route() method provides simple way of registering routes.
-This method adds a single route to application routing table.
-This method accepts a path pattern, HTTP method and a handler function. route() method could be called multiple times for the same path, in that case, multiple routes register for the same resource path.
+This method adds a single route to the application routing table.
+This method accepts a path pattern, HTTP method and a handler function.
+The route() method could be called multiple times for the same path, in that case, multiple routes register for the same resource path.
+Note: the first match is used so unless the HTTP method or guards are different only the first will be used (see route matching for more info).

 While App::route() provides simple way of registering routes, to access complete resource configuration, a different method has to be used.
 The App::service() method adds a single resource to application routing table.
 This method accepts a path pattern, guards, and one or more routes.